Q-O-D stands for Quality of Design. We pronounce it [Quad], as in four-wheeled, but some prefer to call it “Q” “O” “D” and that’s ok too!

 The QOD is capable of moving as quickly or slowly as you choose to walk.
 Please see the video below for reference.
 The QOD has 9 different speed settings and you can select the speed that is right for you by using the plus or minus button on the display, or using the rotary dial located at your right pointer finger on the handle bar.

 Our team is here in the United States and available to help you 7 days a week should you ever have any issues.
-Although the warranty is provided by the Australian manufacturer, all service and support is done by our team here in the U.S.A.
 You will not have to chase down a manufacturer abroad to have your caddy serviced, we are always happy to help and will do everything we can to get you back up and running asap.

 We believe a product’s warranty says a lot about how much a company believes in their product and values their customers.
 We are proud to offer what we consider to be the best warranty in the marketplace.
 While many companies only offer a limited one-year warranty, the QOD is backed by a three-year manufacturer’s warranty, with all of the service and the support provided here in the USA.
 For full details, please visit our WARRANTY page here.